-Working with the Louisville Arena Authority, AJP surveyed KFC Yum!
-Center’s existing AV technology and developed a feasibility study to serve as a roadmap toward future capital and operating expenses for technology, including LED, Broadcast, IPTV, LED Sports Lighting, Audio and Network Infrastructure.
-The review gave Ownership the tools to appropriately budget future arena technology renovations and enhancements, and provided an objective report to support capital funding requests.
+In early 2019, AJP was contracted to survey the arena’s existing AV technology and develop a feasibility study to serve as a roadmap toward future capital and operating expenses.
+The comprehensive review gave Ownership the tools needed to appropriately phase and budget future technology renovations and enhancements and provided an objective report to support capital funding requests.

 AJP supported with a venue-wide digital media display network solution (Internet Protocol Television (IPTV)) that delivers multiple live content channels to any display in the venue.
 The solution is built around a computer network structure that can be expanded to accommodate nearly any form of digital media.
-Fans can now enjoy dynamic content on over 400 large LCD screens in the suites, concession, concourse and club areas.
-Through a rigorous bid process and negotiations supported by AJP, KFC Yum! was able to acquire a premium priced IPTV platform that included 5 years’ worth of maintenance, while adhering to the set budget.
+Fans now enjoy dynamic content on over 400 large LCD screens in the suites, concession, concourse, and club areas.

 LED SPORTS LIGHTING

-AJP provided a performance specification, financial modeling, procurement, and construction administration for LED Sports Lighting, including a refresh of work lights and DMX control.
+Scope included a performance specification, financial modeling, procurement, and construction administration for LED Sports Lighting, including a refresh of work lights and DMX control.
+The new lighting system correlates with current industry standards, improved operability, and significantly reduced energy consumption.

 September 9, 2019